Le Jeu des 1000 euros: Banco and Super-Banco

-The Banco is a question judged difficult and is classed into a specific category.
+The Banco is a question deemed to be particularly difficult and is classed into a specific category.

 The contestants are only allowed one response to the question but they are allowed a minute to respond.
 They can consult their team.

 If the response is correct, the prize has been 500 euros since September 2009.
 Before the euro replaced the franc in 2001, the Banco prize was 1,000 francs, which was the derivation of the name of the original show.
 The banco prize was 400 euros between 2001 and June 2009.

 If the response is incorrect, the contestants lose all their winnings and leave with a portable radio.

 Contestants that correctly respond to the Banco question can also try the Super Banco question.
 The recorded audience encourages the contestants by chanting "su-per, su-per!"
 The play of Super Banco is the same as with Banco, but the question is raffled from among the toughest questions from the audience.

 If the response is correct, the contestants receive 1,000 euros.
-Before the passage of the euro, the Super Banco prize was 3,000 francs, and then 5,000 francs.
+Before the introduction of the euro, the Super Banco prize was 3,000 francs, and then 5,000 francs.
 In the case of failure, the contestants lose all their winnings and leave with a portable radio.